ai-cam/ai-cam.github.io/_news/2024-08-02-artificial-intelligence-outperforms-clinical-tests-at-predicting-progress-of-alzheimer’s-disease.md

   - research-and-innovation
 image: /assets/uploads/brain-image.jpg
 ---
+Cambridge scientists have developed an artificially-intelligent tool capable of predicting in four cases out of five whether people with early signs of dementia will remain stable or develop Alzheimer’s disease.

 The team say this new approach could reduce the need for invasive and costly diagnostic tests while improving treatment outcomes early when interventions such as lifestyle changes or new medicines may have a chance to work best.

 Dementia poses a significant global healthcare challenge, affecting over 55 million people worldwide at an estimated annual cost of $820 billion.
 The number of cases is expected to almost treble over the next 50 years.